islandu/live-codes/c/posix-regex/README.md

 # `c/posix-regex`

 ## Abstract
-Demonstrates regex pattern matching using the POSIX C library--a core compponent of most Unix-derived systems (e.g., Linux distros, macOS, AIX, etc.).
+Demonstrates regex pattern matching using the POSIX C library--a core component of most Unix-derived systems (e.g., Linux distros, macOS, AIX, etc.).

 ## Topics
 In the code you will find examples of the following: